earlyann/Gym_Climb_Log/README.md

 # climb_tracker
-A streamlit app that feeds a database so I can keep track of my climbing progress at the local gyms.
+A streamlit app that feeds an AWS RDS database in order to  keep track of my climbing progress at the local gyms.
+The next iteration will incorporate a training plan and recommender.